Smoking marijuana is a huge part of cannabis culture and is a great way to form new friendships and strengthen old bonds.

-For our novice cannabis users, these unspoken rules can be hard to remember, so to help you conquer your sessions like a champ, we outlined the most important rules to abide by for proper weed-smoking etiquette.
+For our novice cannabis users, these unspoken rules can be hard to remember, so to help you conquer your sessions like a champ and learn how to smoke weed right, we outlined the most important rules to abide by for proper weed-smoking etiquette.

 Weed Etiquette Tips